ismasou/ismasou.github.io/README.md

 - **Author Subscriptions**: Search and subscribe to authors to see their latest papers
 - **Collaboration Tracking**: Follow physics collaborations (ATLAS, CMS, etc.)
 - **Recent Papers Feed**: View papers from the last 3 months, sorted by date
+- **Reading List**: Save papers to read later with bookmark button, mark as read/unread
 - **Import/Export**: Backup and restore your subscription lists as JSON
 - **MathJax Support**: Renders LaTeX equations in paper titles
-- **Offline Storage**: Subscriptions persist in browser localStorage
+- **Offline Storage**: Subscriptions and reading list persist in browser localStorage

 ## Usage